SumUp App & Card Reader Review: Is SumUp The Best Mobile POS For Small Business?

 Contract Length & Cancellation

 SumUp is, as I’ve said, a pay-as-you-go third-party processor.
 You can sign up or terminate your account at pretty much any time.
 There are no termination fees.
-That said, if your account is inactive for two years, SumUp will terminate it and follow standard procedure in your state for disposal of any funds in the account if there are any (there probably won’t be).
+That said, if your account is inactive for two years, SumUp will terminate it and follow the standard procedure in your state for the disposal of any funds in the account, if there are any (there probably won’t be).

 Customer Service & Technical Support